 - Q What should person living with fibromyalgia look for in a personal trainer?

-- Q How should I stretch before and after exercising if I have fibromyalgia?
+- Q What are the benefits of exercising if I have fibromyalgia?